|

 Keywords: Double-decker cable car, anti-fogging glass, multi-lingual tour

 What to see: The Shinhotaka Ropeway is the only double-deck cable car in Japan and is a popular tourist attraction, offering a panoramic view of the Northern Alps.
-2020 introduced a new look and feel to the cable car.
+2020 brought with it a new overhaul to the cable car.
 The new cable car is equipped with anti-fog glass, allowing passengers to see more and get closer to nature!
 A new multi-language tour guide has been installed in the cabins, allowing overseas visitors to listen and watch while onboard for an improved travel experience.

-In the spring, summer, and autumn of 2021, there are plans to open for a limited period for scenic night views.
-The cable car will ride to the observation deck 2156 meters above sea level to give you a chance to count the stars unobstructed by the city lights!
+Scenic night rides are also available as the cable car rides to the observation deck 2156 meters above sea level giving you the chance to count the stars unobstructed by the city lights!

 Editor's recommendation: Come and visit the new double-decker cable car!
 Enjoy the great view!